Can Dogs Sense Pregnancy? Understanding Your Dog's Behavior Changes

 But it’s not always the case.

-If your dog is only reactive towards other dogs or people with you, if doable, it’s best to let someone else walk the dog in places where there are dogs and people.
-This way your dog won't rehearse this behavior.
-While some dogs go “back to normal,” some remain reactive.
+If your dog is only reactive towards other dogs or people when with you, if doable, have your dog stay somewhere else when you have houseguests.
+Keep your dog separated when people come over, especially if it’s just a one-time visitor, or let someone else walk the dog in places where there are dogs and people.
+While some dogs go "back to normal," some remain reactive.

 Heather